 In the second and third grade modernization will start respectively on 1 September 2021 and 1 September 2023.
 The new model comprises 8 study domains and is based on a stepped - and therefore more focused - study choice.
 The offer is built along a matrix with three dimensions, namely ‘fields of study’, ‘finalities’ and ‘types of education’.
 The current 29 study areas will be reduced to 8 fields of study:

 - Agriculture and horticulture

 - Nutrition and catering

 The Flemish Government approved on 13 July 2018 the new attainment targets for the first grade of secondary education (decreet betreffende de onderwijsdoelen voor de eerste graad van het secundair onderwijs).
-The attainment targets for upper secondary education, which still need to be developed, will be implemented on 1 September 2021 in the second grade of secondary education and on 1 September 2023 in the third grade.
+On 10 February 2021, the Flemish Parliament approved the new educational objectives for the 2nd and 3rd stage of secondary education (decreet betreffende de onderwijsdoelen voor de tweede en derde graad van het secundair onderwijs).
+The new educational objectives for the 2nd stage take effect in September 2021 and in 1 September 2023 in the third grade.

 These new attainment targets are developed in function of 16 key competences:

 - competencies in the field of physical, mental and emotional awareness and in the field of physical, mental and emotional health;

 - competencies in Dutch;

 - social-relational competencies;